Table of Contents

 You probably don’t think much about your web browser.
 It’s just the app you click to access the internet, right?

 Wrong.
-Your browser is actually the most important software decision you make in your digital life.
+Your choice of a secure browser is actually the most important software decision you make in your digital life.

 And guess what?
 That’s exactly what’s happening with mainstream browsers.

 When you use Chrome, Edge, or even Safari, you’re not just browsing the web - you’re being watched.
+This often involves extensive browser tracking.
 Here’s what’s happening behind the scenes:

 Every site you visit, every search you make, every click you take - it’s all being recorded and tied to your identity.
-Google’s Chrome doesn’t just remember your history to help you navigate back to sites - it’s building an extensive profile that follows you across the web.
+Google’s Chrome doesn’t just remember your history to help you navigate back to sites - it’s building an extensive profile that follows you across the web using sophisticated browser tracking techniques.

 They’re Selling Access to Your Attention